blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Gottfried Wilhelm Leibniz.md

 He also proposed creating a [[universal language]] which he called [[Characteristica Universalis]].

-He made an example language in his book Lingua Generalis, which he called Lingua Generalis or Lingua Universalis.
+He made an example language in his book [[Lingua Generalis]], which he called Lingua Generalis or Lingua Universalis.

 In that process, he also created binary calculus (binary number system).